 Fast forward almost 2 years: Now that my period of healing is completed, I am beginning to add grains and other foods back into my diet very slowly, following the guidelines provided in the book available from my affiliate, Gut and Psychology Syndrome.

 For the skeptics of sourdough cooking – to be totally honest, my children will eat almost anything without complaining.
-With that being said, they do have opinions and when asked, will tell what they think about the taste of something.
+With that being said, they do have opinions, and when asked, they will tell me what they think about the taste of something.
 They really did like these sourdough pancakes.